FontouraAbreu/reverse-Game-of-Life/README.md

 # reverse-Game-of-Life
-An AI agent that's able to "revert" a state of conway's Game o Life based on a goal previous state
+An AI agent that's able to "revert" a state of conway's Game of Life based on a previous goal state